Zsófia Kovács (gymnast): 2021

-In April, Kovács competed on bars and beam at the European Championships, but did not reach the finals.
-At the Osijek World Challenge Cup in June, she took the silver medal on the uneven bars behind Nina Derwael.
-Later that month, she took the silver on the balance beam at the Doha World Cup behind Diana Varinska.
+Kovács competed on the uneven bars and balance beam at the 2021 European Championships, but did not make the finals.
+At the 2021 Osijek World Challenge Cup she won silver on the uneven bars behind Nina Derwael.
+She next competed at the Doha World Cup and won silver on the balance beam behind Diana Varinska.

 Kovács represented Hungary at the 2020 Summer Olympics in Tokyo, her second Olympic Games.
-In the qualification round, she qualified to the all-around final, and placed fourteenth on the uneven bars, making her the third reserve for the bars final.
+In the qualification round, she qualified to the all-around final, and placed fourteenth on the uneven bars, making her the third reserve for the final.
 In the all-around final, she finished fourteenth with a score of 53.433.